GaloyMoney/galoy-infra/modules/postgresql/azure/README.md

 ## Known Limitations and Considerations

-1. **Migration Support**: The migration capabilities are different from GCP.
-Azure Data Migration Service should be configured separately for full migration capabilities.

-2. **Parameter Handling**: Azure PostgreSQL has different parameter configurations than GCP.
+1. **Parameter Handling**: Azure PostgreSQL has different parameter configurations than GCP.
 Some parameters might not be directly translatable.

-3. **Logical Replication**: While supported, logical replication in Azure PostgreSQL may have different configuration requirements than GCP.
+2. **Logical Replication**: While supported, logical replication in Azure PostgreSQL may have different configuration requirements than GCP.

-4. **Network Configuration**: Azure requires a dedicated subnet with proper delegation for PostgreSQL Flexible Server.
+3. **Network Configuration**: Azure requires a dedicated subnet with proper delegation for PostgreSQL Flexible Server.

-5. **Firewall Rules**: Azure PostgreSQL Flexible Server uses different firewall concepts than GCP Cloud SQL.
+4. **Firewall Rules**: Azure PostgreSQL Flexible Server uses different firewall concepts than GCP Cloud SQL.

 ## Maintenance and Scaling